augustine-tran/react-app-starter/README.md

  * Gulp task runner.
  * Written using ES6 style, with Babel integration.
  * Designed to be used for real world applications.
-      * Search Engine Optimizations (SE0) and social network meta tags.
+      * Search Engine Optimizations (SEO) and social network meta tags.
       * Interface with existing API.

 ## Main NPM Libraries Used